Updated Feb 2, 2023

 Ask your real estate agent about getting a home inspection before purchasing a warranty to determine any pre-existing conditions that a system or appliance might have.
 These “known conditions” could be included as an exclusion in your contract, so it’s a good idea to address these issues before securing a home warranty.

-A home warranty can benefit just about anyone, from first-time homeowners to real estate agents.
+A home warranty can benefit just about anyone, from first-time homeowners and home sellers to real estate agents and rental property owners.

 Unlike homeowners insurance, which covers property damage from natural disasters and burglaries and protects you if someone gets injured on your property, a home warranty will cover most major components of large home systems and appliances that break down due to normal wear and tear.
 Additionally, homeowners insurance is usually required by your mortgage lender whereas a home warranty is optional.

 The average home warranty cost is between $25–$67 a month, however you might be able to save more money by enrolling in a multi-year plan.
 In addition to paying a monthly premium, you’ll typically have to pay a service fee, or deductible, of $75–$125 for every service visit.

 Most home warranty companies allow you to file a claim online or by calling a customer service number.